 How To Choose A Ripe Papaya

-- A papaya is ripe when its skin is turning from green to yellow.
+- Papaya is ripe when its skin is turning from green to yellow.
 It should have a gentle give and be soft to the touch, almost like a ripe (but not overly ripe) pear.

 - To speed up the ripening process, you can put papayas in a bag with other fruits or veggies that produce ethylene, like avocados or bananas.
-The off-gassing from fruit that is more ripe will hasten the papaya’s ripening process.
+The off-gassing from fruit that is riper will hasten the other papaya’s ripening process.

 - The riper the papaya, the more flavorful the seeds!
 For the best flavor, only use ripe papayas to make this salad dressing.
 You can taste the difference!